hyperledger/identus-edge-agent-sdk-ts/docs/Agent.md

 # Agent

-Agent is a module which brings together all the building blocks of the PRISM Wallet SDK - Apollo, Castor, Pluto, Mercury, and Pollux - to provide a streamlined experience for developers to build Edge Agents and applications on top of it.
-Agent implements core capabilities of an Edge Agent, such as DID management and support for a range of DIDComm protocols, including mediation, proof presentation, issue credential, and out-of-band messages.
-DIDComm related functionality is based on the **DIDComm V2** specification.
+The Agent is a module which combines all the building blocks of the PRISM Wallet SDK - Apollo, Castor, Pluto, Mercury, and Pollux - to provide a streamlined experience for developers to build Edge Agents and applications on top of it.
+Agent implements core capabilities of an Edge Agent, such as DID management and support for a range of DIDComm protocols, including mediation, proof presentation, issue credentials, and out-of-band messages.
+DIDComm-related functionality comes from the **DIDComm V2** specification.

 ## DIDComm Protocol Support